-Already during his studies he dedicates himself intensively to chamber music and founds the canorusquintett with former colleagues of the Bundesjugendorchester, with which he wins first prizes at the International “Henri Tomasi Competition” Marseille and the Felix Mendelssohn Bartholdy University Competition.
+Already during his studies he dedicates himself intensively to chamber music and founded the canorusquintett with former colleagues of the Bundesjugendorchester, with which he wins first prizes at the International “Henri Tomasi Competition” Marseille and the Felix Mendelssohn Bartholdy University Competition.

 At the “Deutscher Musikwettbewerb”, the ensemble is awarded a scholarship and is included in the Federal Selection of Concerts of Young Artists.
 This is followed by the special prize for the best interpretation of the commissioned work and the Jeunesses Musicales sponsorship prize at the 2014 ARD International Competition in Munich.

 As an orchestral musician, he becomes a member of youth orchestras such as the LJO Rheinland-Pfalz, the Bundesjugendorchester as well as the Junge Deutsche Philharmonie.

-After a temporary contract as principal clarinetist of the Frankfurt Opera Orchestra, his path leads him further to the Wuppertal Symphony Orchestra, where he is engaged as deputy principal clarinetist.
+After a temporary contract as principal clarinetist of the Frankfurt Opera Orchestra, his path leads him further to the Wuppertal Symphony Orchestra, where he was engaged as deputy principal clarinetist.
 Since 2016, Christoph Schneider has been 1st solo clarinettist of the Deutsche Oper am Rhein Duisburg / Duisburg Philharmonic Orchestra.

 He also plays in orchestras such as the WDR Symphony Orchestra, the Gürzenich Orchestra Cologne, the Essen Philharmonic Orchestra or the Orchestra of the German Opera Berlin and at the Bayreuth Festival.
-On concert tours that have taken him to Great Britain, France, the Netherlands, Italy, Poland and Southeastern Europe, he works with conductors such as Christian Thielemann, Kirill Petrenko, Marek Janowski and Sir Simon Rattle.
+On concert tours that take him to Great Britain, France, the Netherlands, Italy, Poland and Southeastern Europe, he works with conductors such as Christian Thielemann, Andris Nelsons, Kirill Petrenko, Marek Janowski and Sir Simon Rattle.